This PTO and Sick Leave Policy is also included as a document within our department's Policy Manual, available here.

-The Department of Chemistry expects that graduate students who hold fellowships, internships, or other appointments that reduce their TA/RA appointments below 50% should be eligible for the same total amount of PTO as those who hold 50% TA/RA appointments.
+The Department of Chemistry expects that graduate students who hold fellowships, internships, or other appointments that reduce their TA/RA appointments below 50% but are still engaged full-time as a student or researcher should be eligible for the same total amount of PTO as those who hold 50% TA/RA appointments.
 This amount may be adjusted only if warranted; for example, when the graduate student is not engaged full-time as a student or researcher.

 International Graduate Students and PTO

 When an international graduate student visits their home country or otherwise travels internationally, they might encounter visa administrative issues that are beyond the control of the student, their advisor, or the department.
 Such issues might prevent the student from returning to their lab within the originally agreed PTO time frame.
 In such a situation, the student and advisor should consult with the Director of Graduate Studies as soon as possible to discuss options.